Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 - **NVDA has 15 years of data (2009–2023)**; every other company here has 14 (2009–2022).
 Comparisons involving NVDA's most recent year aren't on equal footing with the rest.
 - **Sears (SHLDQ) ends in 2018** — the year before delisting.
 This is the company's full lifespan in the dataset, not missing data.
 - **PG&E's 2019 Debt/Equity ratio reads as 0.00**, very likely a data artifact of Chapter 11 reclassification (debt becomes "liabilities subject to compromise" during bankruptcy) rather than an actual zero-debt year.
-- **The employee-productivity comparison (Finding 2, early drafts) used each company's full-period average**, not a single shared year, because Sears and PG&E don't share a common "current" year with the rest of the group.
 - **McDonald's implied share count (Net Income ÷ EPS) assumes the dataset's EPS is basic, not diluted.** The two typically differ by a small margin; the 33% decline over 14 years is large enough that this doesn't change the conclusion, but the exact year-by-year figures carry that uncertainty.

 ---